-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
+A crypto guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
 This review of XBTS.io consists of four parts: general information, fees, deposit methods and security.

-XBTS.io is a so called decentralized exchange, operating on top of the BitShares Network.
-Decentralized exchanges are becoming increasingly more popular.
+XBTS.io is a BitShares-based decentralized exchange (DEX) and an entry point into the decentralized market.
+You can trade any amount, at any time, from anywhere.
+DEXs are becoming increasingly more popular.
 They are definitely gaining market shares against their centralized counterparts.

 - They do not require a third party to store your funds, instead, you are always directly in control of your coins and you conduct transactions directly with whoever wants to buy or sell your coins.

-- They normally do not require you to give out personal information.
+- They normally do not require you to give out personal info.
 This makes it possible to create an account and right away be able to start trading.

 - Their servers spread out across the globe leading to a lower risk of server downtime.